 VDS-4 diesel engine oil is mandatory for use in all 2010 emission compliant Volvo engines.
-These engines, which can be identified by the presence of an exhaust aftertreatment system using Selective Catalytic Reduction (SCR), also require the use of Ultra Low Sulfur Diesel (ULSD) fuel.
+These engines, which can be identified by the presence of a DEF tank and an exhaust aftertreatment system using Selective Catalytic Reduction (SCR), also require the use of Ultra Low Sulfur Diesel (ULSD) fuel.
 VDS-4 oils exceed the new API service category CJ-4.